-- At more than 660,000 square miles Alaska is about 5 times larger than Germany
+- At more than 660,000 square miles, Alaska is about five times larger than Germany.
+It’s the largest state in the US.

 If you’re considering moving to Alaska, there are four main methods of getting your household goods there:

-Though each has its pros and cons, the first two are clear standouts for a number of reasons.
+Though each has its pros and cons, the first two are clear standouts for several reasons.

 Let’s take a closer look and see why.